capcodigital/team-course/documentation/node/README.md

 If you complete all of the tasks, you will have covered:

--   Creating a Java Spring Boot REST application.
+-   Creating a Node.js Express REST application.
--   Automatic documentation of your REST API.
+-   Documentation of your REST API.
 -   Persisting data in a Mongo Database and will correctly handle exceptions.
 -   Code will be stored in the git source control system, automatically build and uploaded as a Docker container.
 -   Log files will be written to an Elastic Search (ELK) instance.
 -   The application will write messages to a Kafka event stream "Topic".
 -   All of this will be hosted on a Kubernetes cluster on the Google Cloud Platform and will be highly scalable.

+# Notes

+-   Strongly advise reading all steps before starting the induction.
+Future steps may change the way you complete certain tasks along the way.

 # Development Tasks